reidys/Itron-EverBlu-Cyble/README.md

-# This Fork wasadapted from  https://github.com/neutrinus/everblu-meters
+This Fork was adapted from https://github.com/neutrinus/everblu-meters I removed the MQTT/HASS funtion
-this fork is removing the MQTT funtion

 # Itron-EverBlu-Cyble - Water usage
 Fetch water/gas usage data from Cyble EverBlu meters using RADIAN protocol on 433Mhz.